 Many clicks from countries not included in the target

 Often you target marketing campaigns for specific countries.
 So, as the following example, you may want your ad to be seen only in the US and you pay for that.
-In this specific case, you can see that most of the clicks are coming from Philippines (darker blue), completely out of your target.
+In this specific case, you can see that most of the clicks are coming from the Philippines (darker blue), completely out of your target.
 In this case who’s selling you the traffic is not able (or does not want) to target your traffic properly.

-High volume of traffic from few IPs
+The high volume of traffic from few IPs

 An important sign of a suspect click fraud activity is represented by a great percentage of clicks coming from the same IPs.
-ClickMeter track the IP of every click and then aggregate results in reports like the “Top IPs”.
+ClickMeter tracks the IP of every click and then aggregates results in reports like the “Top IPs”.
 In the example, you can see that almost 50% of the traffic is generated only by 5 different IPs.
 This is one of the first things you need to check about your traffic and it’s why “click fraud experts” have some methods to avoid clicks from the same IPs, like using proxy servers.

 Detailed Click Analysis

 Apart from these essential checks, another way to drill down in your reports and spot malicious patterns is to look at the list of events.
 With ClickMeter you can look at every single click on your links in the event stream or by downloading them in CSV format (that can be opened with Excel or Number).
 With these data, you can perform a deep analysis and find out what is happening with better detail.